LunarG/VulkanTools/via/README.md

 Your home folder is the following location (based on your OS):
  - Windows: Wherever your environment variables %HOMEDRIVE%\%HOMEPATH% point to.
- - Linux: It will be placed in your home folder ("~/.").
+ - Linux and MacOS: It will be placed in your home folder ("~/.").

 <BR />